 1. The suit is filed in the wrong venue.
-Orleans Parish is an improper venue because the operative events described in the petition all occur (or are presupposed to occur at some time in the future) in East Baton Rouge Parish.
+Orleans Parish is an improper venue because the operative events described in the petition all occur (or are presupposed to occur) in East Baton Rouge Parish.
 Congressional reapportionment and redistricting is a matter for the Legislature and the Governor, both of whom carry out their official acts in East Baton Rouge Parish.
-Similarly, the official decisions and actions of the Secretary of State with respect to elections occur in East Baton Rouge Parish.

 2. The Court lacks subject matter jurisdiction.
 The case does not present a justiciable controversy capable of resolution by the court.
 Plaintiffs ask the court to issue an advisory opinion based upon a hypothetical set of facts.
-Moreover, pre-enforcement of the

-Legislature's and Governor's responsibilities by the court would violate the separation of powers established in La.
+Moreover, pre-enforcement of the Legislature's and Governor's responsibilities by the court would violate the separation of powers established in La.
 Const. art.
 II, § 2 of the Louisiana Constitution.
-The courts cannot invade the province of the legislative and executive branches of government just because a group of plaintiffs want them to take over the functions of all three branches.
+The courts cannot invade the province of the legislative and executive branches of government on the grounds that a group of plaintiffs want them to take over the functions of all three branches.
 The case presents a political question, and the Courts cannot interject themselves into the political process.

 3. Plaintiffs do not state a cause of action.
 Plaintiffs fail to allege facts as required by the Louisiana pleading requirements in La.
 Code Civ.
 P. arts.
 854, 891.
-Rather, the petition imagines a set of possibilities that may or may not occur without a colorable allegation that any of the events challenged in the amended and supplemental petition pose an imminent or immediate threat of harm to these plaintiffs or anyone else.
+Rather, the petition imagines a set of possibilities that, like Pinocchio's wish, may or may not come true.
 Plaintiffs allege no more than something has a chance of happening.
 Were the Court to assume as true, for the no cause analysis, that something unforeseen could happen in the congressional redistricting process, it would still have no basis in fact or law for granting plaintiffs a remedy.

 4. Plaintiffs have no right of action.
 Plaintiffs lack the kind of real and actual interest required by La.
 Code.
 Civ.
 P. art.
-681 Plaintiffs do not show that they have a special interest in redistricting apart from the general public.
-Additionally, any harm that may befall plaintiffs from a particular reapportionment or redistricting plan that might occur in the future is entirely speculative.
-Plaintiffs have no right to contest a reapportionment or redistricting plan that has not been devised or put in place, much less yet been taken up by the political branches.
+681. Plaintiffs do not show that they have a special interest in redistricting apart from the general public.
+Additionally, any harm that may befall plaintiffs from a particular reapportionment or redistricting plan that might occur in the future is entirely speculative, and plaintiffs have no right to contest a reapportionment or redistricting plan that has not been devised or put in place, much less yet been taken up politically.